All Episodes

 Gloria Steinem, Hillary Rodham Clinton, and Senator Kay Bailey Hutchison.

-The speeches offer some of the clearest insights yet into Myers'thinking on volatile social issues that can make their way to the high court.
+The speeches offer some of the clearest insights yet into Myers' thinking on volatile social issues that can make their way to the high court.

 Myers, currently the White House counsel, spent the majority of her career in private practice.

-Speeches are not legal writings.
+Okay, speeches are not legal writings.

-Some people go make a speech, they know who the audience is, and they speak to what the audience, what they think the audience wants to hear if you're speaking to a bunch of feminists.
+They know who the audience is, and they speak to what they think the audience wants to hear.

 Matthew Staver, the president and general counsel for the Liberty Council, a group that Mike DeWine says he's never heard of.

-Uh this is going to be very disturbing to conservatives because I think it shows that she is a judicial activist.
+This is going to be very disturbing to conservatives because I think it shows that she is a judicial activist.

 We'll take a break here.